mhweiner/MrRouter/README.md

 # router.js
-A simple yet robust router for your javascript routing pleasure.
+A simple and lightweight yet robust router for your javascript routing pleasure.
 Please route responsibly.

 ## Example Usage